LGN520/farreach-public/README.md

 				+ If you really want to re-compile it (maybe due to P4 code modification), you should delete the corresponding directory (netbufferv4, nocache, or netcache) under $SDE/pkgsrc/p4-build/tofino/ before re-compilation
 		* Under {first server} and {second server}
 			- Run `bash scripts/local/makeserver.sh` (TIME: around 5 minutes)
-		* NOTE: if with "make: warning:  Clock skew detected.
+		* Note: if with "make: warning:  Clock skew detected.
 Your build may be incomplete" during make, run `cd {method}; find . -type f | xargs touch` and then re-make files

 <!--
 * Automatic way (NOT used now due to very slow sequential compialtion) vs. makeclient/server/switchos.sh